UCAT ANZ Test Format

 The UCAT ANZ assesses a range of abilities identified by universities as important to practicing in the fields of medicine / dentistry / clinical sciences.

-The test is a 2 hour computer based test, sat in test centres.
+The test is a computer based test, sat in test centres.

 - Verbal Reasoning assesses your ability to critically evaluate information presented in a written form